Kevin McCarthy Blasts Jerry Nadler, Defends William Barr

 “I do not believe Attorney General Barr lied; I believe he’s been very transparent in all of this.
 I think if people are looking at who has lied in the process, simply look at Chairman Nadler.”

-A staunch ally of President Donald trump, Kevin McCarthy accused Nadler of “wanting to impeach the day after the election,” suggesting that the House Judicary Chairman had purposely changed the rules to allow staff attorneys, and not just lawmakers, to question William Barr.
+A staunch ally of President Donald trump, Kevin McCarthy accused Nadler of “wanting to impeach the day after the election,” suggesting that the House Judiciary Chairman had purposely changed the rules to allow staff attorneys, and not just lawmakers, to question William Barr.

 “Chairman Nadler asked the attorney general to come and he said yes.
 After the attorney general said he would come to the committee, to speak to every member, they moved to change the rules,” the Republican politician said.